-1 MBIE Briefing, Implementation on Managed Isolation Allocation System [2021-0722].
+&lt;sup>1 MBIE Briefing, Implementation on Managed Isolation Allocation System [2021-0722].

-- the risks of the outbreak or spread of COVID-19, and - the nature and extent of measures that are appropriate to address those risks, and - have regard to any decision by the Government on how to respond to those risks and avoid, mitigate or remedy the effects of the outbreak or spread of COVID-19 (including taking into account any social, economic or other factors), and - be satisfied that the proposed Order does not limit or is a justified limit on the rights and freedoms in the New Zealand Bill of Rights Act 2020, and - consult with the Prime Minister, the Minister of Justice and any other Ministers you think necessary, and - be satisfied that the Order is appropriate to achieve the purpose of the COVID-19 Act.
+- the risks of the outbreak or spread of COVID-19, and - the nature and extent of measures that are appropriate to address those risks, and - have regard to any decision by the Government on how to respond to those risks and avoid, mitigate or remedy the effects of the outbreak or spread of COVID-19 (including taking into account any social, economic or other factors), and - o be satisfied that the proposed Order does not limit or is a justified limit on the rights and freedoms in the New Zealand Bill of Rights Act 2020, and - o consult with the Prime Minister, the Minister of Justice and any other Ministers you think necessary, and - be satisfied that the Order is appropriate to achieve the purpose of the COVID-19 Act. - I understand that you have consulted with the Prime Minister and Minister of Justice, and other relevant Ministers on the draft Order.